 The Weir Charitable Trust accepts applications for funding from Scottish groups that have an income of less than £100,000 per year, with an average donation of around £3,500.
 Recent beneficiaries include the Scottish Women Warriors Wheelchair Basketball Club and 4 Arts, a charity that helps to boost the self esteem of disadvantaged groups in Dunfermline through art classes.

-For more ideas on how to spend tonight’s £51 million EuroMillions windfall, take a look at the Just for Fun section.
 You can buy EuroMillions tickets online or from authorised retailers across all nine participating countries up until 7:30pm GMT (8:30pm CEST) tonight.
 Good luck!